zuohouwei/codestyle/docs/Naming.md

 # Global, Local, Parameter Names

-* All the variables should be readable and make sence.
+* All the variables should be readable and make sense.
-* If it's possible to not create new abreviation, then don't.
+* If it's possible to not create new abbreviation, then don't.

 ### Example
 <table>
 <tr><th width="400px">Good</th><th width="400px">Bad</th></tr>
 <tr><td><pre lang="cpp">

 Manager::TransitionResult
 connect(
     Database database,
     Manager* manager